Best Practices

 It’s time until your team can pay commissions with confidence.

-When you evaluate commission software, ask:
+When evaluating commission software, ask:

 The right choice will get you off spreadsheets quickly — and keep you there.